Proposal-based Few-shot Sound Event Detection for Speech and Environmental Sounds with Perceivers: Introduction

-While most of the models mentioned above utilize CNNs and recurrent neural networks (RNNs), attention-based models, mainly variants of Transformers \cite{vaswani17transformer}, are increasingly popular for audio tasks \cite{gulati20conformer, jaegle21perceiver}.
+While most of the models mentioned above utilize CNNs and recurrent neural networks (RNNs), Transformer-based models\cite{vaswani17transformer} are also quite popular for audio tasks \cite{gulati20conformer, jaegle21perceiver}.
+Self-attention architectures have shown success, not only with text, but with vision, audio, and video \cite{vaswani2017attention, dosovitskiy2020image, baevski2019vq, girdhar2019video}.
+In the few-shot setting, Ye et al. found success by simply using a self-attention submodule before a few-shot classifier \cite{ye2020few}.
 Chou et al. \cite{chou19transient} and Zhang et al. \cite{zhang19graph} utilize attention in few-shot audio classification (not localization) tasks.
-In the sound event detection realm, most methods that incorporate attention are focused on a semi-supervised task, e.g. \cite{koichi20weakly,koichi20conformer}.
+In the sound event detection realm, most methods that incorporate attention are focused on a semi-supervised task, e.g., \cite{koichi20weakly,koichi20conformer}.
 Yan et al. \cite{yan19region} propose a region-based attention method to further boost the success of CRNNs on weakly supervised sound event detection.
-Jaegle et al. \cite{jaegle21perceiver} introduce the modality-agnostic {\it Perceiver} architecture, which scales to very large inputs and achieves impressive results; we use it as a submodule in some of our models.
+Jaegle et al. \cite{jaegle21perceiver} introduce the modality-agnostic {\it Perceiver} architecture, which scales to very large inputs and achieves impressive results in a variety of modality specific tasks, including audio tasks.
+We use the Perceiver as a submodule in some of our models.

 Lastly, there is a recent body of work developing few-shot event detection techniques for video data, including both (video) frame-level \cite{yang_one_2018,zhang2020metal} and proposal-based \cite{xu_similarity_2018,chao2018rethinking,zhang2020zstad} approaches.
 We draw particular inspiration for our proposal-based few-shot methods from \cite{xu20video}, which presents a few-shot temporal activity detection framework, based on proposal regression.